rushiiMachine/TimezoneDB/README.md

 A rewrite for the backend of the BetterDiscord/Aliucord's Timezones plugins.

+### Note for Plugin Developers

+When linking to the host website, please use `<HOST>/?client_mod=<YOUR_MOD_NAME>` instead of just the base URL.
+This is for internal analytics.
+When calling the API directly, please provide a detailed User-Agent header that describes where the request is from, for example `Vencord/1.0.0`.
+Adding on to this, if you are setting the user's public timezone manually, please do provide the `clientMod` field as well.

 # Setup

 Before you build, create a new Discord application in the [portal](https://discord.com/developers/applications).